algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Test Plan.md

 |  Features                   | WHY ? |
 |---------------------------|----------------
 | Gameplay                      |Verify that all game features, such as Pac-Man movements, ghost interactions, and collecting points, work.
-| Logique du Jeu      |Ensure that game logic, including ghost movement algorithms and victory or defeat conditions, conform to expectations.
+| Game Logic      |Ensure that game logic, including ghost movement algorithms and victory or defeat conditions, conform to expectations.
-| Système de Scores               |Test the scoring system, including score display.
+| Scoring System              |Test the scoring system, including score display.

 **Performance Test**
 |  Test                   | WHY ? |